Isaacger/Linux-internals-Labs/README.md

 - Understanding how user-level commands interact with the Linux kernel
 - Observing real system call using tracing tools.

-The goalof this project wasn't exploitation, but building Foundatinal intuition about how attackers enumerate systems and how programs actually execute under the hood.
+The goal of this project wasn't exploitation, but building Foundatinal intuition about how attackers enumerate systems and how programs actually execute under the hood.

  Key concepts explored:
  - Linux file permissions and SUID behavior